 Leslie Yang is a Director of Product Design overseeing product design for the restaurant side of OpenTable.
 She grows design leaders that work at the intersection of user value and business impact.

-Benaz Irani is a Lead Product Designer designing operational tools that help our restaurants thrive.
+Benaz Irani is a Product Design Manager helping our restaurants thrive.
 She’s based in Melbourne where she’s enjoying the city’s foodie and coffee culture way too much.